yehosef/salesforce-skill/README.md

 ### 3. Setting Up CI/CD
 Ask Claude Code:
-> "Help me set up automated deployments with GitHub Actions"
+> "Help me set up automated salesforce deployments with GitHub Actions"

 Claude will guide you through using the CI/CD templates.

 ### 4. Comparing Environments
 Ask Claude Code:
-> "What's different between my sandbox and production?"
+> "What's different between my sandbox and production salesforce instances?"

 Claude will run the compare_orgs script and show you the differences.